-&lt;sup>20 "The idea of God," says Theodore Parker, " is a fact given by man's nature, and not an invention or device of ours.
+90 "The idea of God," says Theodore Parker, "is a fact given by man's nature, and not an invention or device of ours.
 The belief in God's existence, therefore, is natural, not against nature.
 It comes unavoidably from the legitimate action of reason, and the religious sentiment, just as the belief in light comes from using the eyes. and belief in our existence from mere existing."-Discourses of Religion, p.
 21.

-common prejudices against the immortality of the soul.
+91 The degree of Patriarch Noachite, in the Ancient and Accepted Rite, embodies many traditions which relate to this period.
+"The Noachidæ," says Anderson, "was the first name of Masons, according to some old traditions."-Constitutions, Ed.
+1738, p.
+4. common prejudices against the immortality of the soul.
 The reader will recollect the fate of Socrates, who suffered death for his heresy, in proclaiming these truths to the Athenian youth.

 They, therefore, taught in secret, what they were too timid to inculcate openly.
-For this purpose they invented the ancient Mysteries, in which these doctrines were taught only to the initiated; in which they were illustrated by symbols, and preserved by legends and traditions, whose esoteric, or hidden meaning, differed very materially from that which it was generally supposed to be.
-22 These Mysteries were all religious institutions; but they were masonic also.
+For this purpose they invented the ancient Mysteries, in which these doctrines were taught only to the initiated; in which they were illustrated by symbols, and preserved by legends and traditions, whose esoteric, or hidden meaning, differed very materially from that which it was generally sup-posed to be.92 These Mysteries were all religious institutions; but they were masonic also.
 Their members were initiated by a solemn ceremonial; they had various progressive degrees, in which the light and truth were gradually diffused; and the recipients were in possession of certain modes of recognition, known only to themselves.
 The Mysteries constituted. what has been called, by masonic writers, the Spurious Freemasonry of paganism.
 They differed, indeed, in different countries-not in the dogmas which they taught-but in the legend with which they connected these dogmas.
 This legend, however, continued in every instance to be a sort of dramatic representation of the violent death, and subsequent restoration to life, of some distinguished personage, by which was typified the dogmas of the resurrection and of the immortality of the soul.
-In Egypt, for instance, we find the Mysteries of Osiris: in Samothrace, those of
+In Egypt, for instance, we find the Mysteries of Osiris; in Samothrace, those of

-&quot;In the Orpnic and Bacchic sects," says the learned Mr. Grote, "in the Eleusinian and Samothracian mysteries, was thus treasured up the secret doctrine of the old theological and philosophical myths, which had once constituted the primitive legendary stock of Greece, in the hands of the original priesthood, and in ages anterior to Homer.
+2 "In the Orpnic and Bacchic sects," says the learned Mr. Grote, " in the Eleusinian and Samothracian mysteries, was thus treasured up the secret doctrine of the old theological and philosophical myths, which had once constituted the primitive legendary stock of Greece, in the hands of the original priesthood, and in ages anterior to Homer.
 Persons who had gone through the preliminary ceremonies of initiation, were permitted at length to hear, though under strict obligation of secrecy, this ancient religion and cosmogonic doctrine, revealing the destination of man, and the certainty of posthumous rewards and punishments, all disengaged from the corruptions of poets, as well as from the symbols and allegories under which they still remained buried in the eyes of the vulgar.
 The mysteries of Greece were thus traced up to the earliest ages, and represented as the only faithful depositories of that purer theology and physics which had originally been communicated, though under the unavoidable inconvenience of a symbolical expression, by an enlightened priesthood coming from abroad, to the then rude barbarians of the country."-History of Greece, vol. i., p.
 579.

-the Cabiri; in Syria, those of Adonis; and in Greece, those of Ceres.
+the Cabiri; in Syria, those of Adonis; and in Greece, those of Ceres.83